 When you have clients organized into groups, you can perform updates on all clients in one or more groups, or on intersections between groups.
-For example, you can define one group for all Salt clients, and another group for all SLES clients.
-You can then perform updates on all Salt clients, or use the intersection between the groups, and update all Salt SLES clients.
+For example, you can define one group for all clients with web server software, and another group for all SLES clients.
+You can then perform updates on all clients with web server software, or use the intersection between the groups, and update all SLES clients with web server software.

-7.9.1.
+7.8.1.
 Create Groups